salesforce/test-drop-in-framework/README.md

 custom context.

 ## Prepare your test project
-1. Add the test-drop-in-framework-1.0.0.jar to your build path.
+1. Add the test drop-in framework jar created in Development step 5 to your build path.
 2. In your test project create a package which contains your test context interfaces and the test context implementation class.
 Recommended package name:
 `dropin.custom.<company-name>`